zvuk1T/data-logstash-deployment/terraform/modules/compute/README.md

 ---

 **🖖 Live long and prosper!
-This compute module implements enterprise-grade security patterns for your Logstash deployment.**
+This compute module implements enterprise-grade security patterns with NAT Gateway enhancement and Ansible-ready architecture for your Mission #107 Logstash deployment.**

+**🚀 Enhanced on August 4, 2025, with Captain Alejandro's feedback integration - ready for Mission #108 Ansible automation!**